Sale of goods legislation: Unascertained goods

 Unascertained goods are goods for sale which are not specifically identified at the time of the contract of sale.
 For example, if I pay in advance for 50 litres of petrol to put into the tank of my car, at the time of the sale it would not be known which 50 litres from the seller's tanks would be the ones I would receive.

 Rules relating to unascertained goods are often incorporated into sale of goods legislation, for example, section 16 of the UK's Sale of Goods Act 1979 and section 18 of the Sale of Goods Act, 1930 (Bangladesh), state that where there is a contract for the sale of unascertained goods, no property in the goods is transferred to the buyer unless and until goods are ascertained.

 In the 1885 case of Inglis v Stock, a bulk consignment of sugar was shipped aboard the City of Dublin free on board (f.o.b.), and the whole consignment was lost after shipment.
 The seller subsequently appropriated the parts of the lost consignment to two separate contracts.
 Under f.o.b. commercial terms, the seller's obligation is to deliver to the ship, after which risk passes to the buyer, and therefore claims for the loss were lodged by the buyers, in this case by Inglis.
 A question about the insurer's obligation to pay was taken to court and resolved by the House of Lords.
 The legal issue was whether the respondent had, at the time of the loss, an insurable interest in the 390 tons of sugar.
 The House of Lords ruled that the sale was "FOB Hamburg", and therefore after shipment the sugar, even though part of an unascertained cargo, was at the risk of the respondent; he, therefore, had an insurable interest in the sugar and the underwriter was liable for the loss.

-In the UK, the Sale of Goods (Amendment) Act 1995 (c.
+In the United Kingdom, the Sale of Goods (Amendment) Act 1995 (c.
 28) amended the legal treatment of "unascertained goods forming part of an identified bulk", reflecting recommendations and a draft bill proposed by the Law Commission and the Scottish Law Commission in 1993.